SolaceSamples/solace-samples-spring/_docs/spring-boot-autoconfigure.md

 Leave the receiver running so it can receive messages sent by our Sender in the next section.

 ## Learn about the Sender

+Sample code [is here](https://github.com/SolaceSamples/solace-samples-spring/tree/master/spring-boot-autoconfig-sender) if not already imported in previous steps.

 ### SpringBootSender.java
 Open a new console/terminal if needed.